aisthesis/investor-bot/predictors/linreg/12/README.md

 -   Growth
 -   Relative volume
 -   SMA

-Reduce the feature window from 256 to 128.

 Features that don't seem to be helping shouldn't be used, as PCA will pick them up, possibly to the detriment of the important